Why I Opted for Lipedema Liposuction

 Slowing the Progression

-An anti-inflammatory diet and maintaining a healthy weight can slow the progression, but in all honesty it’s never going to make your Lipedema go away for good.
-And the worst thing for me was the realisation that it’s a progressive condition that will only get worse over time.
+Following an anti-inflammatory diet for Lipedema and maintaining a healthy weight can slow the progression, but in all honesty it’s unlikely that it’ll make your Lipedema go away completely.
+And the worst thing for me was the realisation that Lipedema is a progressive condition that will only get worse over time.

 When I first got my stage 2 Lipedema diagnosis in December 2022, I was adamant that if I went down the surgery route I’d never consider having it done anywhere apart from the UK.
 Too dangerous.
 Too many risks.
 Not good aftercare.